raoulg/MADS-MachineLearning-course/references/leerdoelen/les3.md

 3.14 - Een configureerbare RNN bouwen
 3.15 - Een timeseries model handmatig hypertunen en daar verslaglegging van doen.

+# English
+The student understands:

+3.1 - What the motivation is to use RNNs
+3.2 - What a window and horizon are
+3.3 - What's important in data preparation to prevent data leakage
+3.4 - How a simple RNN works (hidden state)
+3.5 - How GRU and LSTM differ from RNN (gates)
+3.6 - What the functions of a gate are (remember, forget, something in between)
+3.7 - How a gate works (with a hadamard product)
+3.8 - What the advantages and disadvantages of LSTM vs GRU vs RNN are
+3.9 - How windowing works with timeseries, and why that's relevant
+3.10 - How 1D convolutions work with timeseries
+3.11 - Understands how a naive model works and the motivation behind it (MASE metric)

+The student can:
+3.12 - Passively follow the mathematics of RNN/GRU/LSTM, including the notation
+3.13 - Window a dataset
+3.14 - Build a configurable RNN
+3.15 - Manually hypertune a timeseries model and report on it

 # resources
 1. https://youtu.be/LHXXI4-IEns?si=JOgsNKCohksH0Pdf
 2. https://youtu.be/8HyCNIVRbSU?si=p8Su2AOJTRFFI5MK